0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/proof/overview.md

 # Proof Generation Overview

 The proof generation starts with the Wallet scanning the QR code on the Verifier website/app.
-This is worth mentioning that the proof-generation process initiates on the Verifier side first with the Verifier requesting the Wallet to select the type of credential for which proof verification is required.
+This is worth mentioning that the proof-generation process initiates on the Verifier side first with the Verifier by generating a [Query Request](../../../../verifier/verification-library/request-api-guide.md#query-based-request).

 ## Steps of Proof Generation